Mark Labbett: Quizzing

 Labbett became interested in quizzing when working at Butlins holiday camp, where he supplemented his income with winnings from the quiz machines.
 His pub quiz team won a weekend in Paris in April 2001 after competing in the national competition Jumbo Quiz.

 Labbett appeared on Mastermind in 1999, where his specialist subject was the Olympic Games.
 He appeared again on Mastermind in 2000, with the animated television show The Simpsons as his specialist subject.
 Also in 2000, he competed on Countdown, narrowly losing his first game on a crucial conundrum.
 In 2001, he appeared on Stake Out, where he was the second contestant eliminated during the Face Off round.
 In 2003, he appeared on Grand Slam, where he lost against Clive Spate in his first match.

 In 2004, he won £500 on the Channel 5 show BrainTeaser, and a year later he won £1,500 on BBC One's SUDO-Q. He appeared on Who Wants to be a Millionaire? twice, firstly on fastest finger first in Series 18 broadcast on 5 November 2005.
 He returned the following series (19) and made the hot seat, winning £32,000 across two episodes in April 2006.
 In 2005, he also won £32,000 on Millionaire Live, a live version of Who Wants to Be a Millionaire? that toured seaside resorts throughout the summer.

 As captain, he led the Welsh quiz team to fifth place in the 2006 European Quizzing Championships.

 Labbett's team, the Rugby Boys, won BBC Four's Only Connect in 2009.
-Other television appearances include The National Lottery People's Quiz (2007) where he came second in the grand final, University Challenge (1996-7) where he reached the quarter finals as captain of the Glamorgan University team, and Are You an Egghead?
+Other television appearances include The National Lottery People's Quiz (2007) where he came second in the grand final, University Challenge (1996-7) where he reached the quarter-finals as captain of the Glamorgan University team, and Are You an Egghead?

 In 2012, Labbett was ranked 89th in the World Quizzing Championships.

-In 2016, Labbett took part in the three-part ITV series Sugar Free Farm, when he revealed he has false teeth, as a result of eating too much sugar.
-That same year, it was announced that he would become a producer for Hull-based wrestling promotion New Generation Wrestling (NGW).